moxiegirl/tutorial-changes/hello-blockstack.md

 })
 ```

-We also have a sign out button handler that deletes the local user data and signs the user out:
+You can find the `redirectUserToSignIn` function is part of the [Blockstack Javascript documentation](https://blockstack.github.io/blockstack.js/).
+There is also a sign out button handler.
+This handler deletes the local user data and signs the user out:

 ```js
 document.getElementById('signout-button').addEventListener('click', function() {